Gwalker1313/Terminal-Minecraft/README.md

 # Terminal-Minecraft
-An extremely primitive and stripped down version of Minecraft rendered in a terminal via ASCII.
+An extremely primitive voxel world rendered using DDA raytracing in a terminal via ASCII.

+Movement: WASD
+Vision: IJKL